My Story

 For bone marrow transplanted people, it is even more a rebirth.
 We have a completely new immune system: we redo all vaccinations since everything pre-transplant was destroyed.

-Important step for me, to travel internationally, while getting used to a lot of medication and constant exhaustion
+Major step, to be able to travel internationally (Vietnam this year), while getting used to a lot of medication and constant exhaustion

-Bringing a bit of adventure getting stronger and rebuilding my body, but far from being back
+Bringing a bit of adventure (canyoneering), getting stronger and rebuilding my body, but so far from being back

-Simply celebrating being alive, and taking a moment to breathe
+Simply celebrating being alive, and taking a moment to breathe.
+Traveling mostly domestically

-Time for limited adventure is possible again, journeying for 800km by bike in 4 days between Marseilles and Paris.
-Also, 2 friends and I created our start-up
+Time for limited adventure is possible again, journeying for 800km by bike in 4 days between Marseilles and Paris

-The chance of the cancer reappearing is the same as for someone else to get leukemia.
-A huge milestone to celebrate with a 13h multisport effort
+Five years: the chance of the cancer reappearing is the same as for someone else to get leukemia.
+13h multisport effort!

 My health in general is much better.
 I am able to move internationally from Paris to Los Angeles